Csat Comprehensive Guide

 VoC uses listening posts (e.g., phone surveys, email surveys, call monitoring, customer relationship management, social media, and employees) to understand customer needs, wants, expectations, experiences, satisfaction, and service improvement opportunities.

-Furthermore, the Csat metric is a driver for customers wanting to refer an organization to others, willingness to purchase more products and services from the organization and continue to do business with an organization.
+Furthermore, the Csat metric is a driver for customers wanting to refer an organization to others, willingness to purchase more products and services from the organization, and continuing to do business with an organization.

 2. Why Measure Customer Satisfaction?